KhaledGhanem0/Smart-Security-System/README.md

 All credentials (passwords and RFID tag IDs) are stored in the Arduino's **EEPROM**, meaning they persist across power cycles without needing to be re-entered.

+> A custom Arduino Mega shield PCB designed for this system is available in a separate repository: [Custom PCB Shield for Multi-Zone Security System](https://github.com/KhaledGhanem0/PCB-Shield-Security-System)

 ---

 ## Demo